weaviate/weaviate/docs/en/contribute/custom-connectors.md

 ## Running Weaviate with your connection.

-When [running Weaviate], the flag `--config-file=`  needs to be set.
+When [running Weaviate](../use/running-weaviate.md), the flag `--config-file=`  needs to be set.
 In this configuration file you can add the following parameters:

 ```go
 "database": {